OPM/ResInsight/docs/Home.md

 The main input data is
 `*.GRID` and `*.EGRID` files along with their `*.INIT` and restart files `*.XNNN` and `*.UNRST`.
 ResInsight also supports selected parts of Eclipse input files and can read grid information and corresponding cell property data sets.
+Well log data can be imported from `*.LAS` files.

 ResInsight can also be built with support for Geomechanic models from ABAQUS in the `*.odb` file format.

 ### About
 ResInsight has been co-developed by [Statoil ASA](http://www.statoil.com/), [Ceetron Solutions AS](http://www.ceetronsolutions.com/), and [Ceetron AS](http://ceetron.com/) with the aim to provide a versatile tool for professionals who need to visualize and process reservoir models.